gerph/riscos64-clib/README.md

         * `x1`  = count of arguments
         * `x2`  = command number
         * `x12` = private word pointer
-* All module entry points which can return an error pointer, must return the error pointer in R0, or 0.
-The V flag need not be set.
+* All module entry points which can return an error pointer, must return the error pointer in `r0`, or 0.
+The `V` flag need not be set.
 This follows the pattern of CMHG entry points.
 * All interfaces are assumed to use the frame pointer for a call chain, and should not 0 this value on entry.

 ## Utility format

-Utilities, like AIF files, have an ARM 32bit header.
+Utilities, like AIF files, have an ARM 32-bit header.
 This follows the standard utility file format defined at https://riscos.com/support/developers/riscos6/programmer/codeformats.html

 The format has been extended, thus: